Undergraduate Program Information

 - Demonstrate continued professional growth through a commitment to lifelong learning.

-Graduates of the undergraduate Chemical and Biological programs will have:
+Graduates of the undergraduate Chemical and Biological Engineering programs will have:

 The Department of Chemical and Biological Engineering (CBE) at Colorado State has features that set it apart from programs at other universities.